NorwegianVeterinaryInstitute/NVIbatch/README.md

 `NVIbatch`provides tools to facilitate the writing of batch R-scripts that should be run automatically at specific times.

-The list of available functions and datasets can be accessed by typing
+The full list of all available functions and datasets can be accessed by typing

-    help(package="NVIdb")
+    help(package="NVIbatch")

 Please check the NEWS for information on new features, bug fixes and other changes.